slawinski/slawinski-dev/blog/netlify-functions-with-npm-packages.md

 npm i netlify-lambda
 ```

+(netlify-lambda)[https://github.com/netlify/netlify-lambda] is, as per documentation:
+>an optional tool that helps with building or locally developing Netlify Functions with a simple webpack/babel build step.
+For function folders, there is also a small utility to install function folder dependencies.

-And add postinstall script in you root's `package.json`
+Next add postinstall script in you root's `package.json`

 ```json
 {